 Minor-aged Research Participants

-Some UW technology, e.g., Google Classroom and Panopto, cannot be used with minors for any purpose, including research.
+Some UW technology, e.g., Google Classroom and Panopto, cannot be used with minors for any purpose including research.
 Others (e.g. Canvas) cannot be used with youth under the age of 13.
-University recommendations for safe virtual use of technology with minors, including a description of acceptable UW technology (e.g. Zoom, Microsoft Teams) can be found on the UW Privacy Office FAQ under Engaging Youth Virtually.
+University recommendations for safe virtual use of technology with minors include a description of acceptable UW technology (e.g. Zoom, Microsoft Teams) and can be found on the UW Privacy Office FAQ under Engaging Youth Virtually.
 Additional guidance on virtual programs/activities with minors can be found here.
 For technology questions please contact UW IT.
 For questions about safe youth engagement in a virtual setting, you can consult with the Office for Youth Programs Development and Support.

 - Privacy Best Practices for Online Conferencing https://privacy.uw.edu/policies/best-practices-online-conferencing/

 - Privacy Best Practices for Live Streaming https://privacy.uw.edu/policies/best-practice-live-streaming/